Papel picado: Production

 Traditionally, papel picados are crafted entirely by hand.

 When crafting a papel picado, the first step is to draw out the selected design onto the paper and then cover the paper with transparent plastic; this will protect the original drawing.
-To produce multiple copies at once, one stacks 40 to 50 sheets of China paper and staples them together.
+To produce multiple copies at once, one stacks 40 to 50 sheets of tissue paper and staples them together.
 Using a small mallet and chisels with variously shaped tips, the artist then cuts out pieces of the paper from the stack.
 This technique allows the carving of a design to be multiplied.

 The stack is then separated, with each sheet of paper being a papel picado.
 Each layer is identical to all the others in a pile.
 Afterwards, papel picados (or "banderitas") are typically hung with strings or attached to wooden dowels.

 Materials

 The primary materials to make a traditional papel picado are tissue paper (papel de seda), a stencil, a small mallet, and chisels.
 However, papel picados can also be made using rice or silk paper, and have been known to be cut with scissors or a craft knife.